BlackManta64/TrayPerf/README.md

 `Python` `sys` `PySide6` `psutil` `GPUtil`

 > [!CAUTION]
+> The latest version is no longer available for download due to security reasons.
+Please install v1.0.1 instead.

+> [!CAUTION]
 > This software may be falsely detected as a Trojan (Trojan:Script/Wacatac.B!ml) by some antivirus programs, such as Windows Defender.
 >
 > **Why this happens:**